Understanding The Stages Of Grief

 The last of the Dr. Kübler-Ross stages of grief is acceptance.
 You understand what you lost and recognize how important that thing or person was to you.
 You no longer feel angry about it, and you're finished with bargaining to get it back.
 You're ready to start rebuilding your life without it.

 Complete acceptance brings complete peace, but often, this stage is never complete.
 Instead, you might feel sad during death anniversaries or angry when you feel current circumstances would work out so much better if you just had that thing or person with you now.
 When you accept the loss fully, you'll understand the stages of grief better.

 The Seven Stages of Grief

 Sometimes, the grief process doesn't go well.
 The bereaved may become stuck in one stage of grief, unwilling or unable to move through the process.
 In a worst-case scenario, the person can continue to be angry, sad, or even in denial for the rest of their life.
 When this happens, they usually need to talk to a grief counselor before they can move out of that stage of grief.
 Otherwise, the intense pain might continue over the course of many years.
-In addition, they may miss opportunities to build a new life that can bring them happiness in the here and now.
+Also, they may miss opportunities to build a new life that can bring them happiness in the here and now.

 Even if you don't become stuck in one particular stage of grief and loss, you might get stuck in the grief cycle.
 You do move through the stages, but then you move back to the previous ones, never quite able to free yourself from the tragedy.
-This return to earlier stages usually means you haven't completely dealt with them yet.
+This return to earlier stages usually means you haven't thoroughly dealt with them yet.
 In cases of extreme loss, this may be necessary for a time.
-The shock, denial, anger, and bargaining can eventually lead to healthy acceptance of the loss.
+The shock, denial, anger, and bargaining can eventually lead to acceptance of the loss.

 Help When You're Grieving